-The increase of traffic on the roads has led to a potential danger of aggressive drivers.
-In city’s like Houston where the traffic is always on going especially during peak hours can put a risk to others on the road from aggressive drivers.
-Drivers trying to make their way to work on time while there is loads of traffic can cause frustrations and in turn can lead to acts of violence on the road which can pose a hazard to other drivers.
+The increase in traffic on the roads has led to a potential danger of aggressive drivers.
+In city’s like Houston where the traffic is always ongoing especially during peak hours can put a risk to others on the road from aggressive drivers.
+Drivers trying to make their way to work on time while there is loads of traffic can cause frustrations and in turn, can lead to acts of violence on the road which can pose a hazard to other drivers.
 Recognizing aggressive drivers and avoiding them on the road is your best option.

 Obeying Roadway Rules

 Most causes of aggressive drivers stem from the fact that some drivers disobey roadway laws.
 Most drivers who come in contact with drivers who drive carelessly or negligently can nearly cause an accident and cause the other driver to feel angry.
 Always follow roadway rules.
 Wait your turn at a four-way stop, always use your blinker when merging lanes, and do not use the fast lane if you are a slow driver.

 The fast lanes on freeways are considered passing lanes to Texas roadway rules.
 However, many drivers stay on the left side for the duration of their commutes even though this lane is really only meant for vehicles passing slower vehicles.
 Stay safe on the road and avoid a driver tailgating you by keeping the passing lane open.

 Do not panic or try to speed up, slow down, or brake if a driver is angry at you for blocking the passing lane.
 Reacting on this temptation could cause a rear-end collision or the angry driver could use another lane to pass which can be a dangerous maneuver.
 You should carefully exit the passing lane using your blinker and allow the aggressive or angry driver to pass you.

 Keep A Safe Distance Between Other Vehicles